shreyash00007/UX/README.md

 35. Scannability: Make content scannable by using headings, bullet points, and visual cues to help users quickly find the information they need.
 36. Learnability: Design interfaces that are easy to learn and use, minimizing the learning curve for new users.
 37. Serial Position Effect: People remember the first and last items in a series more than the middle ones.
 Use this to highlight important information.
-38. Gestalt Principles: Principles of visual perception that explain how humans perceive and organize visual information, such as proximity, similarity, closure, and continuity.